Fees and funding 2014

 £988 per 15 credits.

-We set our fees at a level that makes sure you receive a degree experience which is high quality and distinctive, while enjoying first rate facilities and a fantastic student experience.
+DMU fees are set at a level that ensures students receive a degree experience which is high quality and distinctive, provides first-rate facilities and a fantastic student experience .

 Tuition fee loans

-The amount you pay back depends on the amount you earn.
-This is likely to be nine per cent of your income above £21,000 so, for example, if you earn £21,500 you'll pay back £4 per month (2014 entry figures).
+The amount paid back depends on the amount earned and is likely to be nine per cent of income above £21,000 e.g.

 National Scholarship Programme (NSP)